Designing and Implementing a Competency Framework

 - What should be delivered and How Well or to what degree of competence

 - Succession is inevitable!
 Succession process should identify the competencies required by individuals in your talent pool and prepare them for a seamless transition into their role.
+Linking with your organisations intentions for the future

 Collecting the Information